nematdar/doc_indexer/README.md

 # doc-indexer

-Convert Python library API reference documentation to clean Markdown for LLM consumption.
+Convert Python library API reference documentation to clean Markdown for LLM consumption and Agentic Use.

 ## Why